GesthosNetwork/HK4E-Sophon-Downloader/README.md

 ## Notes

-- If you mess up the config, the app will silently fallback to default values — no mercy.
+- If you mess up the config, the app will silently fallback to default values.
 - Garbage values like `"Silent": lmao` or `"Threads": 99999` **Silently fixed automatically.**
 - Version/tag values are validated **live via the API**, not by regex.
   If your version doesn't exist, you'll get a clean `[ERROR] Failed to fetch manifest` — no crash.
-- Maximum thread count = your CPU core count (capped automatically).
+- Maximum thread count = your CPU core count.

+## Disclaimer

-- This tool is intended for **educational and preservation purposes only.**
+This tool is for reverse engineering & educational use only.
-  This is not affiliated with Hoyoverse.
-Use at your own risk.

-## License

-Do whatever you want.
-💀 Just don’t sell it as your own, clown.
+Not affiliated with miHoYo, Cognosphere, or any official entity.
+Do not use this project for public distribution or commercial purposes.